papampi/braiins-os/README.md

 ### CLI Parameters

 The braiins build system supports multiple configurations which can be selected by global parameter *--config*.
-When the script is run without this parameter then **configs/default.yml** is used.
-For changing default target platform, it can be used parameter *--platform* with name of supported target.
+When the script is run without this parameter, **configs/default.yml** is used.
+The *--platform* parameter can be used for changing the target platform.

 *Global configuration parameters must be consistently used with all commands to guarantee predictable results!*

-The build system supports command which are deeply described in a separate sections.
-The list of commands are following:
+The build system commands are described in detail in separate sections.
+Below is a list of supported commands:

 * *prepare* - fetch all remote repositories and prepare source directory
 * *clean* - clean source directory